Medical Data: The Core of Research

 Although the analysis of categorical data is pretty straightforward, continuous and discrete data also offer numerous insights.
 For continuous data, experts should check if figures are normally distributed or skewed.
 If not, the transformation of data or non-parametric methods should be considered (Peat, 2011).
 Yet, note that parametric methods provide clearer results for the same sample size when compared to non-parametric methods.

 Apart from utilizing the pathway above, experts should calculate basic summary statistics, such as distribution, mean, standard deviation, median, and range of each variable (Peat, 2011).
 Note that the mean is defined as the average value of data.
 Median is the central point of data, and half of the measures lie below and half above it.
-Range, on the other hand, is defined as the measure of spread from lowest to the highest value.
+Range, on the other hand, is defined as the measure of the spread from the lowest to the highest value.

 When it comes to continuous data, experts should understand that medians and mean values are identical when there’s a normal distribution, and different when there’s a skewed distribution: Also, it’s important to understand that if the datasets are skewed to the right, the mean will be an over-estimate of the median value.
 On the other hand, if the datasets are skewed to the left, the mean will be an under-estimate of the median value.
 Note that in case the mean values and the median values cannot be revealed, there are other formulas that experts can employ (often by calculating the 95% range of the value).

 Confidence intervals are paramount values in research and data analysis.
-Just like with the mean and the median values, confidence intervals can help experts and statisticians make sense out of their datasets.
+Just like with the mean and the median values, confidence intervals can help experts and statisticians make sense of their datasets.
 Confidence intervals indicate a range of values within which the true summary statistic can be found (Streiner, 1996).

 Interestingly, the 95% confidence interval is defined as an estimate of the range in which there is a 95% chance that the true value lies (Peat, 2011).
 While the 95% confidence interval measures precision, it’s important to remember that it differs from the interval defined by the mean +/-2 standard deviations (SDs).
 To be more precise, the SD indicates the variability of the original data points.
 The confidence intervals, on the other hand, are constructed based on the standard error of the mean, which is the variability of the mean values.
 Both values can help experts analyze their datasets in depth.